Mon Carnet Client

 Purpose

-These terms of service govern access to and use of the Mon Carnet Client SaaS software (the Service) published by [LEGAL NAME], a [LEGAL FORM] registered under number [SIREN], with its registered office at [REGISTERED OFFICE ADDRESS] (the Provider), by any business customer (the Customer).
+These terms of service govern access to and use of the Mon Carnet Client SaaS software (the Service) published by Esref Aksu, sole trader (entrepreneur individuel) registered in France under SIREN number 992 228 031, with a registered office at 1 rue Marguerin, 75014 Paris, France (the Provider), by any business customer (the Customer).
 The Service lets the Customer run a digital loyalty programme for its own customers (Apple/Google Wallet cards, stamps and points, and marketing communications via wallet notifications).
 By subscribing, the Customer accepts these terms without reservation.

 Account and subscription